Social Media Disrupts Public Record Retention

 It may be odd to still consider social media a disruptive technology.
 After all, Twitter was the most widely accessed source of information on Election Day 2016.
 Yet, social media continues to disrupt our lives, the way companies do business, and the obligations of governments and their officials in new and unforeseen ways.

-Maine agencies and local governments have little choice but to grapple with these issues.
+ME agencies and local governments have little choice but to grapple with these issues.
 Many municipalities, municipal departments, and state agencies use social media.
-For example, to date the Maine Office of Tourism has over 31,000 Twitter followers and has posted nearly 6,000 tweets.
+For example, to date the ME Office of Tourism has over 31,000 Twitter followers and has posted nearly 6,000 tweets.
 The Bangor Police Department’s Facebook page has received national attention, and tens of thousands of followers, for its humorous posts.

 - What happens if a government Twitter account replies to a question directed to it?
 Should this exchange be treated as official correspondence?